 Honey sticks are a new-fangled way to enjoy the most ancient of sweets!

 And like many of the best ideas, it’s also very simple: just put some honey in a straw and seal it at both ends.
-That’s it!

-Yes, the candy and the honey are both primarily sugar (although different types of sugar, and some say the sugar in honey is more healthy), but honey has some nutritional value that just can’t be matched by the sugar in the candy (unless it’s honey candy!).
+Yes, the candy and the honey are both primarily sugar (although different types of sugar, and some say the sugar in honey is more healthy), but honey has some nutritional value that just can’t be matched by the sugar in candy (unless it’s honey candy!).

-But let’s be honest: if we’re talking about a sweet treat to eat, we aren’t really all that concerned about the nutrional value of the treat, are we?
+Let’s be honest: if we’re talking about a sweet treat to eat, we aren’t really all that concerned about the nutritional value of the treat, are we?

 Oh, and you can also get them flavored au naturale ... you know, like honey.
 I guess it’d be simpler just to say unflavored, wouldn’t it!

 It’s as simple as using a plastic syringe to inject the honey into a straw, and sealing the ends of the straw with a heat-sealing device (seal one end before injecting the honey, of course!)

 If you like honey in your tea, here’s a great way to use a honey stick: choose your favorite flavor, snip off the ends of the straw, stir your tea with the straw as the honey oozes into the tea, and then drink your tea with the straw.